Positive representations over real closed fields: Introduction

 \subsection{Acknowledgments}

 The first two authors are grateful to Silvain Rideau-Kikuchi for clarifying questions concerning the Tarski--Seidenberg principle.
 They further thank Marc Burger and Beatrice Pozzetti for sharing their results and explaining their work to us.
+The first author thanks Max Riestenberg for pointing us to the result of the $\PG$-condition for $\SL_n(\R)$.
 The second author warmly thanks Olivier Benoist for patiently answering his questions and sharing his insight on various aspects of real algebraic geometry.
 The authors express their gratitude to Marc Burger for detailed feedback on a first version of this article.
 The authors thank the IHP and IHES for excellent working conditions.

 The authors acknowledge support of the Institut Henri Poincaré (UAR 839 CNRS-Sorbonne Université), and LabEx CARMIN (ANR-10-LABX-59-01).
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101018839), ERC GA 101018839.
+The fourth author was partially supported by the NUS-MOE grants A-8001950-00-00, A-8000458-00-00, and A-8004148-00-00.